Oleh Apostol: As 95th Brigade commander (2022–2024)

 Later, Apostol was made brigade commander of the 95th Air Assault Brigade, and in September 2022, led units of the brigade which were taking part in a major counteroffensive in the Kharkiv region.
 Apostol oversaw an assault by 95th Brigade units towards Kreminna, which fell short 2 km of the city because only two of the brigade's four battalions were available for the advance.
 Apostol's units then shifted to the defense of Ukrainian positions on the Kreminna front.

 In the summer of 2024, he commanded the 95th Brigade on the Toretsk front.
 Since August 2024, he commanded his brigade in the Ukrainian operation in Russia's Kursk region, taking part in the capture of the village of Malaya Loknya.

 Higher commands (2024–present)

 On 29 November 2024, he was appointed Deputy Commander-in-Chief of the Armed Forces of Ukraine.

 On 26 February 2025, he was promoted to brigadier general.
 On 3 June 2025, he was appointed commander of the Ukrainian Air Assault Forces, replacing Major General Ihor Skybiuk.

+In February 2026, Apostol was promoted to the rank of brigadier general.